Understanding Medications and What They Do

 - tablets that are placed under the tongue (called sublingual medicines; the medication is absorbed into blood vessels and enters the bloodstream)

 The FDA allows new medicines to be used only if they work and if they are safe enough.
 When a medicine's benefits outweigh its known risks, the FDA usually approves the sale of the drug.
-The FDA can withdraw a medication from the market at any time if it later is found to cause harmful side effects.
+The FDA can withdraw a medicine from the market at any time if it later is found to cause harmful side effects.

 Different Types of Medicines